Open-Scholarship-Strategy/site/index.md

 * Encourage research funders to diversify the portfolio of what is considered as a research output for assessment purposes.

-    * Encourage a wider adoption of preprint and Open Access policies similar to those at the [NIH (USA)](https://publicaccess.nih.gov/policy.htm) and [Wellcome Trust (UK)](https://wellcome.ac.uk/funding/guidance/open-access-policy).
+    * Encourage a wider adoption of preprint and Open Access policies similar to those at the [NIH (USA)](https://publicaccess.nih.gov/policy.htm), [Wellcome Trust (UK)](https://wellcome.ac.uk/funding/guidance/open-access-policy) and the European Commission.

 * Encourage research funders to develop calls to support evidence- and theory-based interventions to promote Open Scholarship.